bricksphd/teaching/Support/RemoteFinal.md

 Double check your grades.
 All grades are final when the final starts.

 ## Before the Final
-Go to canvas and use VidGrid to create a 2-minute or less video with adudio.
+Go to canvas and use VidGrid to create a 2-minute or less video with out audio.
 Note that on Canvas VidGrid is called UNO Academic Video on the menu.

 ![GIF Image showing the steps to open VidGrid in Canvas](https://app.vidgrid.com/video/gif/ONyh0vzIwDF0.gif)